 CBD is a naturally occurring compound that can be found in flowers and leaves of the cannabis plant.
 It was discovered back in 1940, and it’s one of 113 identified cannabinoids in the cannabis plant.
 CBD is the second-most abundant cannabinoid, right behind THC.

-According to the latest studies, CBD is the compound you should be looking for if you’re planning to use CBD to mitigate some symptoms of various conditions, including anxiety, chronic pain, insomnia, and more.
 It’s important to point out that CBD is a non-psychoactive compound, meaning it won’t get you high.
 In fact, the vast majority of CBD-infused products should not incapacitate you in any way and will leave you perfectly capable of working, operating heavy machinery, etc.

 What is THC?